THE BEST LAS VEGAS PROPERTIES

 property as security for repayment of the loan.

-types of loan programs available.
-They are described in accordance with the
+several types of loan programs available.
+They are described in accordance with

 "Fixed 30 Year" would mean that the interest rate and payment remain